 PERFORMANCE: Wabanaki Stories - February 3, 2023 TEACHER NAME: GRADE(S) OF STUDENTS: SCHOOL NAME: CITY/TOWN: EMAIL ADDRESS: 1.
-From your perspective as a teacher, how would you 3.
-What made this a valuable experience for your stude ents?
+From your perspective as a teacher, how would you rate 3.
+What made this a valuable experience for your students ?
 (If it wasn't, what can we do better?)
-4. What was your primary reason for choosing to bring I wanted my students to experience the performance topic fit with my curriculum The performance topic fit with my curriculum The date and time of the performance fit our The ticket price is affordable.
-Other (please specify): orming arts. a goals.
-5. How did this live performance connect to or enhance e your curriculum?
+4. What was your primary reason for choosing to bring you I wanted my students to experience the performi ng arts.
+The performance topic fit with my curriculum goa The date and time of the performance fit our sche The ticket price is affordable.
+Other (please specify):5.
+How did this live performance connect to or enhance you ur curriculum?

-6. Did you use the Educators Guide provided by Portland Ovations before or after attending the performance?

-□ Yes □ No
+- 6. Did you use the Educators Guide provided by Portland Ovations before or after attending the performance? - □ Yes □ No